jemacchi/cdxd/README.md

 * message text  (ie. EndCall)
 * entity/class destination  (ie. SampleBClass)

-Doclet assumes the entity source as the current memberof property of the doclet (that means that uses the class definition) Using doclet in this way, you can distribute a sequence diagram documentation throw the code as it's really invoked.
+Doclet assumes the entity source as the current memberof property of the doclet (that means that uses the class definition).

+Using doclet in this way, you can distribute a sequence diagram documentation throw the code as it's really invoked.

 ## Author